variansudhir/SudhirRepo/README.md

-# hello-world
+# Sudhir Repo
-my first repository
-I am just learning
+I am learning how to use GitHub as source code repository